 of this nature, residents may be subject to student conduct action.

-Animals must be removed within 24 hours of being found and/or notified of their removal by Housing and Residence Life.
+Any animals discovered in violation of this policy must be removed within 24 hours following the notification of their removal by Housing and Residence Life.

 - Pet related items, including but not limited to, pet cages, pet food,